digst/cloud/design.md

 Principles
 - Continious service availabilty
 - Vendor Neutral
+- [More?]

-DMI shall in the role of GovCloud consumer:
+DIGST shall in the role of Government Cloud Policy owner:

-- develop, deploy and operate application services, including automated test criteria.

-- use the provided virtual machine image for build and test.

-- establish collaboration processes for 24/ support.

-- establish processes for onboarding data/service consumers.

-- provides estimates to SIT for capacity planing.
+ - In corporation with SIT establish a forum for service lifecycle decisions on the platform and toolchain

+ - In corporation with SIT provide access to guides, training and courses for existing and prospective users of the GovCloud on using the platform and toolchain

 SIT shall in the role of GovCloud provider:

-- establish a new operational model with suporting processes that includes 24/7 support on operation, rolling updates of platform and application servicemonitoring.
+ - Establish an new operational model for GovCloud with suporting processes that includes 24/7 support on operation, rolling updates of platform and application servicemonitoring.

-- operate a PaaS using MapR, Kubernetes and KrakenD on premise.
+ - Operate a GovClud as a PaaS using MapR, Kubernetes, Docker and KrakenD on premise.

-- provide a tool chain, including a virtual machine image for seperate build and test, as SaaS.
+ - Provide a DevOps toolchain, including a virtual machine image for seperate build and test, as SaaS.

-- provide collaboration tools for incident management with users and required technology providers.
+ - Provide collaboration tools for incident management with users and required technology providers.

-- integrated platform, tool chain and collaboration with exsiting AD.
+ - Integrated platform, toolchain and collaboration tools with exsiting AD.

-- develop and operation platform services including API management, API rate limiting
+ - Operate a platform service for API management and rate limiting

-DIGST shall in the role of policy owner:

- - establish a forum for service lifecycle decisions on the platform and toolchain.
+ - Provide a sandbox environment for prospective users of the platform and toolchain

+ DMI and DIGST shall in the role of GovCloud consumer:

+ - Develop, deploy and operate application services, including automated test criteria.

+ - Use the virtual machine image provided by SIT for build and test.

+ - Establish collaboration processes for 24/7 support.

+ - Establish processes for onboarding data/service consumers.

+ - Provides estimates to SIT for capacity planing.

 ## Introduction
-GovCloud ideas have been around for years, and in the spring of 2018 the planets alligned in a way that allowed a small group of people to conceptualize the idea.
+[rewrite] GovCloud ideas have been around for years, and in the spring of 2018 the planets alligned in a way that allowed a small group of people to conceptualize the idea.
 Digitaliseringsstyrelsen initiated a coolaboration between the Danish Meteorological Institute and Statens IT that lead to this architecture.

 [DMI intro]